Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Change log ==
 = 3.0.10 =
 * Fix: on saving of settings, when Contact Form 7 is integrated using consent box, mail settings are reset
-* Fix: Avia front end pagebuilder getting blocked by cookie blocker
+* Fix: Avia front-end pagebuilder getting blocked by cookie blocker
 * Fix: Lawfull => lawful
 * Improvement: added custom jquery event to hook into cookie consent events
 * Fix: set Google Analytics as not functional
 * Improvement: added PayPal cookies
 * Improvement: added cc-revoke example
-* Improvement: added helptext to explain email addresses are ofuscated
+* Improvement: added helptext to explain email addresses are obfuscated
 * Improvement: sanitizing of hex color in custom css

 = 3.0.8 =